ewpratten/ewpratten.com/src/collections/_software/raylib-ffi.md

 ---
 layout: default
 title: Raylib FFI
-description: Raw Rust bindings for raylib
+description: Direct FFI bindings for calling raylib from Rust code
 ---

 Any time someone new to game and graphics programming asks me how to get started, I point them to [raylib](https://www.raylib.com/).
 It's a simple, yet powerful, game development library that is perfect for beginners and experts alike.